Potting Shed: Shed Makeover

 Here’s my new pretend “potting shed”

 I hope this gives you guys some hope on your hopeless shed.
-Sometimes just adding a little paint and a few cute accessories makes for an entire new look.
-For now I can pretend the inside is bright cheery and has amazing endless supply of terracotta pots and the rest of my yard wasn’t surrounded by failing grass and flowers that are already dead half way through summer.
+Sometimes just adding a little paint and a few cute accessories make for an entirely new look.
+For now, I can pretend the inside is bright cheery and has an amazing endless supply of terracotta pots and the rest of my yard wasn’t surrounded by failing grass and flowers that are already dead halfway through summer.